and Crash Analysis

 Meetings see representatives from the Chicago Transit Authority, Chicago Department of Transportation, Chicago Park District, Chicago Police Department, and other City departments.
 Also, representatives from community organizations attend, including from Active Transportation Alliance and West Town Bikes.

-For more information about meetings and members, please visit us here.
+For more information about meetings, members, agendas and current meeting minutes, please visit us here.

 Past MBAC award recipients